Noble Children's Services

 attend 20 hours or more of ongoing training each year

 Foster Care & Adoptive Home Certification Process

-Training and education helps families prepare for the placement and on-going care of a child in their home.
-Adoptive applicants will attend PRIDE training which focuses on protecting and nurturing children, meeting needs, supporting family relationships, connecting children to safe, nurturing relationships and working as a member of a professional team.
-Foster care and adoptive applicants will complete TBRI training which is Trust Based Relational Intervention.
-This training lays a foundation for insight about the impact of a child's history on their long-term development; creates a framework for practical intervention; and enhances understanding about how to interpret behavior and to respond appropriately.
-Families will also receive certifications in CPR/First Aid; behavior intervention, medication training, trauma informed care, disaster/emergency response and normalcy for children.
+Training and education help families prepare for the placement and on-going care of a child in their home.
+Applicants will attend training sessions provided by Noble Children's Services, as well as complete some online trainings.
+All of these trainings focus on protecting and nurturing children, meeting needs, supporting family relationships, connecting children to safe, nurturing relationships and working as a member of a professional team.
+Various topics are covered, such as Safe Sleeping, Transportation of a Child, Cultural Competency/Diversity, Human Trafficking, Trauma Informed Care and many more.
+Families will also receive certifications in CPR/First Aid

 3rd Home Study